-The execution time of a program is determined by the program path taken during execution, as well as the timing of instructions along that path.
+The execution time of a program is determined by the program path taken in execution, as well as the timing of instructions along that path.
 Consequently, Worst-Case Execution Time (WCET) analysis should take care of these two issues.
 For instruction timing, Chronos performs microarchitecture modeling to capture the timing effects of performance enhancing microarchitectural features.
-This work is done at the level of basic blocks, that is, it returns the upper bound on execution time of each basic block in the program's control flow graph.
+This work is done at the level of basic blocks, that is, it returns the upper bound of execution times for each basic block in the program's control flow graph.

-With the knowledge of execution times of basic blocks, Chronos represents the execution time of the whole program using an Integer Linear Programming (ILP) formulation, and uses an ILP (or simply a Linear Programming) solver to find the WCET estimate.
-Formally, let \mathcal{B} be the set of basic blocks of a program.
-The program's WCET is given by the following objective function where N_B is an ILP variable denoting the execution count of basic block B and c_B is a constant denoting the WCET estimate of basic block B. The linear constraints on N_B are developed from the flow equations based on the control flow graph.
+With the knowledge on execution times of basic blocks, Chronos represents the execution time of the whole program using an Integer Linear Programming (ILP) formulation, and uses an ILP (or simply a Linear Programming) solver to find the maximum value of this formula.
+Formally, let \mathcal{B} be the set of basic blocks of a program; then, the program's WCET is given by the following objective function maximize $$\sum{B \in \mathcal{B}} N_B c_B$$ where N_B is an ILP variable denoting the execution count of basic block B and c_B is a constant denoting the WCET estimate of basic block B. The linear constraints on N_B are developed from the flow equations based on the control flow graph.
 Thus for basic block B, where $E{B'\to B}(E{B\to B''})$ is an ILP variable denoting the number of times control flows through the control flow graph edge $B' \to B(B \to B'')$.
 Additional linear constraints are also provided to capture loop-bounds and any infeasible path information known to the user.